 In September 2015 a revised set of Australian National Standards now called the National Standards for Volunteer Involvement was launched.
 That year saw a 6% increase from 82% in 2014 to 88% in 2015.
-There was a further increase to 91% in 2016 and 95% in 2017.
-With the new standards launched, it is likely that this may have prompted participating agencies to be more aware of standards, and thus more inclined to align to them.
+There was a further increase to 91% in 2016, 95% in 2017, 93% in 2018 and 90% in 2019.
+With the new standards launched in 2017, it is likely that this may have prompted participating agencies to be more aware of standards, and thus more inclined to align to them.

-In this year's LOHVE benchmark, 90% (down from 93% in 2018) of participating agencies stated that their program aligned to the National Standards for Volunteer Involvement.
-Since the commencement of asking this question we have seen each year more than 80% of participating organisations have stated that their programs align with the National Standards.
+In this year's LOHVE benchmark, 93% (up from 90% last year) of participating agencies stated that their program aligned to the National Standards for Volunteer Involvement.
+Since the commencement of asking this question we have seen a consistently high number of participants stating that their programs align with the relevant volunteering National Standards.

 This figure looks a little different if broken down the various cohorts.
-The metropolitan cohort saw 100% stating they align their programs with the National Standards for Volunteer Involvement.
-This figure was higher than our rural (90%) and our regional (80%) participating agencies.
+This year saw our regional health service participants (89%) stating they align their programs with the National Standards for Volunteer Involvement which is down 1% from last year's benchmark.
+83% of our metropolitan participants stated their programs aligned to National Standards which is down from 100% in last years benchmark while 73% of our rural agencies stated they aligned with National standards which is down from 80% in last years benchmark.
 It is important to note that peak bodies in different states of Australia will have varying degrees of interest in promoting or encouraging organisations to align with these standards.
 It is also important to note that there are different volunteering standards in Australia, New Zealand and USA.
 Participating organisations from New Zealand and the USA may have answered 'No' to this question, and this too would likely impact on the averages.
 It is important to highlight that there is currently no accreditation process to review the National Volunteer Standards for Volunteer Involvement within Australia and as such, no real motivation to ensure health services align with them.
 With all Australian health services expected to adhere to the National Safety and Quality Health Standards (NSQHS) it is far more likely that the health sector volunteer programs would be inclined to align with these standards, which are national health service accredited based, rather than the national volunteering standards based.
 It has been stated by the LOHVE Network members that the level of exposure against the NSQHS standards varies from organisation to organisation, with some respondents participating in accreditation interviews while others have little or no exposure at all.

-It may be worth considering which of the standards; health-based or volunteering-based, our volunteer programs in health should align with, and whether there should be a consistent approach to this, and a way to ensure the volunteer services are accredited against these standards, to make them more consistent and valuable in the future.
+It may be worth considering which of the standards; health-based or volunteering-based, our volunteer programs in health should align with, and whether there should be a consistent approach to this, and a way to ensure the volunteer services are accredited against these standards, to make them more consistent and valuable in the future and meaningful to health volunteer programs and health services.